mborowsk/fitbitcontest/README.md

 1. You will need to login to Fitbit from the app as the user you registered.
 2. In a browser navigate to this location to login: http://YOURAPPURL/php/fbit.php.
 This will start the oauth process and you will then be prompted to log in to Fitbit.
 If you have set up your Fitbit user for account everyone to friend you can use those credentials else you can use the example account above.
 A message should come up stating that Oauth tokens were exchanged successfully.
 A successful result means that your app now has access to the Fitbit API and those access credentials are now stored in the database.

 Step  9.
 View your leaderboard (and let the games begin)
 1. In your browser navigate to the main page and choose the Leaderboard tab.
 You should see the list if all is well.
 You will only see those who have friended the main Fitbit account of course.
 2. You can test the Twitter function by invoking https://YOURAPPURL/php/tweetsend.php.
-3. You can test the Twilio function by invoking https://YOURAPPURL/php/smssend.php.
+3. You can test the Twilio function by invoking https://YOURAPPURL/php/smssend.php?pn=<SEND_TO_10DIGIT_NUMBER>.

-Conclusion
   What have we accomplished in a few simple steps?
 We were able to quickly create a PHP app running in the cloud with a database, Fitbit API access, SMS and Twitter functionality.
 We have accomplished in minutes what would have taken days using traditional methods.
 Our friends who use Fitbit can now enjoy  a dedicated website to track a healthy step competition.
 As wearable health device from different manufacturers become more popular, we can easily extend this application allowing contestants with any device can participate.
 Hopefully your ready to take advantage of the rapid development productivity of Bluemix and “step” into the future.